-Voytishin, Nikolay, PhD student, JINR, 3 years contract, member of the CMS and NICA collaborations.
-In charge of the reconstruction algorithms development for the Cathode Strip Chambers of the CMS muon system and for the outer tracker of the BM@N experiment at JINR.
-JINR Tier1 and Tier2 site administrator.
-High experience in computing and algorithm development.
+Gorbunov, Ilya, Dr.

-Gorbunov, Ilya, PhD, JINR, 5 years contract; higher education at Moscow State University at High Energy Physics chair in 2010.
+PhD, JINR, 5 years contract; higher education at Moscow State University at High Energy Physics chair in 2010.
 The MSc thesis was devoted to distributed computing in Grid using virtualization to run non-standard environment.
 After the university my main field of studies were Drell-Yan in muon final state and its angular distributions.
 PhD thesis was on measurement of Forward-Backward Asymmetry in muon final state at 8 TeV at CMS.
 I am also taking part in HGCAL reconstruction and performance studies.
 In particular studies of the shower containment and separation with existing clustering.

+Voytishin, Nikolay,

+PhD student, JINR, 3 years contract, member of the CMS and NICA collaborations.
+In charge of the reconstruction algorithms development for the Cathode Strip Chambers of the CMS muon system and for the outer tracker of the BM@N experiment at JINR.
+JINR Tier1 and Tier2 site administrator.
+High experience in computing and algorithm development.

 5.3.
 Cooperation with other researchers